Rules for the Forum Games

 Vote in bold.
 Whenever you cast a vote on someone, be sure to put the name in [ b ]bold[ /b ], so I can easily check who is being voted on.

-You cannot vote on yourself (for both the sheriff election and the lynch).
+You cannot vote on yourself (for both the Minister election and the lynch).
 You can only vote on others.
-Of course, two villagers can make a deal to vote on each other.
+Of course, two wizards can make a deal to vote on each other.

 No need to run for election.
-You can be elected to Sheriff against your will, if you happen to receive the most votes.
+You can be elected to Minister against your will, if you happen to receive the most votes.

 Do not edit your posts.
 If you change your opinion, make a new post with your new vote.
 Everything that's said in the thread should be visible at all times.